cactoes/leaguepp/README.md

 ## league++
 a league client written in c++

+## features

+### auto picker
+automatically pick / ban a champion

+### profile customizer
+change your rank / mastery to whatever you want & clear token

+### auto accept
+automatically accept a match

+### dodge
+dodge the match without having to close the client

 ## view compiler
 a simple compiler for the frontend to get it to a usable format